For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Sydney is Australia's largest city, and also the business and financial hub of the country.

-It ranks as one of the best student cities in the world, with a really high quality of living, lots of stunning beaches and open green spaces.
+It ranks as one of the top student cities worldwide, with a really high quality of living, lots of stunning beaches and open green spaces.

-The city is home to six universities and around 300,000 students, almost 100,000 of whom are from overseas, meaning that you certainly won't be alone as an international student.
+The city is home to six universities and a vast amount of students, many of whom are from overseas.
+This means that you certainly won't be alone as an international student.

 The University of Sydney and the University of New South Wales are regarded as the city's best.